Cmaury/SayAnything/README.md

 Requires pydub and ffmpeg

-how to run from the command line: python -c 'import foo; print foo.hello()'
+use "pip install -r requirements.txt" to satisfy installing python requirements